Wiston Fernández

-Wiston Daniel Fernández Queirolo (born 4 January 1998) is a Uruguayan professional footballer who plays as a midfielder for Danubio, on loan from Boston River.
+Wiston Daniel Fernández Queirolo (born 4 January 1998) is a Uruguayan professional footballer who plays as a midfielder for Alianza.

 Club career

 An academy product of Defensor Sporting, Fernández made his professional debut on 18 September 2017 while being on loan at Boston River.
 He came on as a 71st minute substitute for Robert Mario Flores, as his side won the match 1–0 against El Tanque Sisley.
 He scored his first goal on 6 May 2018 in a 2–1 league win against Racing Club.

 In August 2021, Fernández joined Danubio on a short term loan deal until the end of the year.

 International career

 Fernández is a former Uruguay youth international and has represented his nation at under-17 and under-20 levels.
-He was also part of under-17 team which participated at 2015 South American U-17 Championship.
+He was part of Uruguayan squad at the 2015 South American U-17 Championship.

+On 1 September 2024, Fernández made his debut for Uruguay A' national team in a 1–1 draw against Guatemala.